PROFIT MARGIN: [FAIL]

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
-PRSC, with a relative strength of 86 is below the acceptable level, yet it is very close.
+Although PRSC's relative strength of 86 is below the acceptable level, yet it is very close.
 Keep an eye on the stock as it could move into the acceptable range.

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
 These rates for PRSC (6.98% for EPS, and 19.58% for Sales) are not good enough to pass.